 The focus of this work is \textit{full-information} coin-flipping protocols, \citet{BenOrL85}.
-In this variant, the parties communicate solely over a single broadcast channel, and the Byzantine adversary \footnote{Once it corrupts a party it completely controls it and can send arbitrary messages on its behalf.} is assumed to be computationally \emph{unbounded}.
-Two types of such adversaries are considered: a \textit{static} adversary that chooses the parties it corrupts \emph{before} the execution begins, and an \textit{adaptive} adversary that can choose the parties it wishes to corrupt \emph{during} the protocol execution (\ie as a function of the messages seen so far).
-For static adversaries, full-information coin flip is well understood, and almost matching upper (protocols) and lower (attackers) bounds are known, see \cref{sec:intro:RelatedWork}.
-For adaptive adversaries, which are the focus of this work, much less is understood, and there are significant gaps between the upper and lower bounds. \citet*{BenOrL85} proved that the $\numparties$-party majority protocol is resilient to $O(\sqrt{\numparties})$ corruptions (ignoring poly-logarithmic factors in $\numparties$), and conjectured that this is a tight upper bound for any $\numparties$-party protocol (of any round complexity).
+In this variant, the parties communicate solely over a single broadcast channel, and the Byzantine adversary\footnote{Once it corrupts a party, it completely controls it and can send arbitrary messages on its behalf.} is assumed to be computationally \emph{unbounded}.
+Two types of such adversaries are considered: A \textit{static} adversary that chooses the parties it corrupts \emph{before} the execution begins, and an \textit{adaptive} adversary that can choose the parties it wishes to corrupt \emph{during} the protocol execution (\ie as a function of the messages seen so far).
+For static adversaries, full-information coin flips are well understood, and almost matching upper (protocols) and lower (attackers) bounds are known, see \cref{sec:intro:RelatedWork}.
+Much less is understood about adaptive adversaries, which are the focus of this work, and significant gaps exist between the upper and lower bounds. \citet*{BenOrL85} proved that the $\numparties$-party majority protocol is resilient to $O(\sqrt{\numparties})$ corruptions (ignoring poly-logarithmic factors in $\numparties$), and conjectured that this is a tight upper bound for any $\numparties$-party protocol (\ie of any round complexity).
 The works of \citet*{lichtensteinLS89, GoldwasserKP15} made progress towards proving the conjecture for \textit{single-turn} (each party sends a single message) protocols, a case that was eventually proved by \citet*{TaumanKR18}.
-Yet, the question for many-turn protocols was left completely open.
+Yet, the question of many-turn protocols was left entirely open.